-At December 31, 2023, pledges receivable consisted of Indian River County corporate and development campaign pledges totaling \$473,750, Orlando and St. Lucie County pledges receivable of \$30,000 and \$15,000 respectively.
+At December 31, 2024, pledges receivable consisted of Indian River County development pledges of \$121,473, Member Share Grocery Program pledges of \$300,000, Orlando development pledges of \$132,500 and St. Lucie County pledges of \$15,000.
 Pledges receivable are expected to be collected over a remaining three-year period as noted below.
 No allowance for losses has been recorded as management believes these pledges to be fully collectable.